-The trail has solid support from the City of Whitefish and the greater community, and to date the collaboration has built 36 miles of stacked loops, single-track, and scenic overlooks on the trail, stemming from ten easy to access trailheads at various locations around the city.
+The trail has solid support from the city of Whitefish and the greater community, and to date the collaboration has built 42 miles of stacked loops, single-tracks and scenic overlooks.
+The trail system is comprised of 12 unique trailheads that span across 6,100 protected acres.

 The Director of Development for Whitefish Legacy Partners is Alan Meyers-Davis.
-An avid mountain biker himself, Alan confirmed that one of the biggest draws for the Whitefish Trail is the accessibility.
+An avid mountain biker himself, he confirmed that one of the biggest draws for the Whitefish Trail is its accessibility.
 “A quick walk or bike ride after work — that’s the majority of use on the trail.
-As a Whitefish local, my favorite part of the trail is that it’s so close, and it’s a well-built trail that’s easy to ride or walk.
-For visitors, the proximity from Grouse Mountain Lodge to the Lion Mountain Trail is unbeatable.”
+As a Whitefish local, I love that it’s so close to town and that it’s a well-built trail that’s easy to ride or walk.
+For visitors, the proximity from Grouse Mountain Lodge to the Lion Mountain trailhead is unbeatable.”

-Alan has asked many visitors, “What brings you to town?”
-And he’s been surprised by how many say the Whitefish Trail.
-Especially beloved by visitors from Calgary and neighboring areas, the Whitefish Trail offers a convenient, family-friendly attraction that’s hard to find in other resort towns.
+Meyers-Davis has asked many visitors what brought them to Whitefish, and he’s been surprised by how many acknowledged the trail as their main draw.
+Cherished by locals and visitors alike, the Whitefish Trail offers a convenient, family-friendly attraction that’s difficult to come by in other resort towns.

 The trail is popular among both hikers and mountain bikers.
-“It’s an awesome set-up with the local bike shops,” Alan explained.
+“We have an awesome set-up with the local bike shops,” Meyers-Davis explained.
 “You can rent a bike in town and be on the trail in ten minutes.”

-For a simple day hike that offers beautiful views, head to Lion Mountain.
-One of the most popular hikes in the area, Lion Mountain’s main route is a 3-mile loop that’s well-suited for beginning and intermediate hikers or bikers.
+If you’re in search of a simple day hike that offers beautiful views, head to the Lion Mountain trailhead.
+This trail meanders through the forest to a scenic overlook before looping back to the parking lot.
+One of the most popular hikes in the area, Lion Mountain’s main route is a three-mile loop that’s well-suited for beginner and intermediate hikers or bikers.

-The goal of the Whitefish Legacy Partners is to “close the loop” and build the Whitefish Trail to connect all the way around Whitefish Lake.
+The primary goal of Whitefish Legacy Partners is to “close the loop” and build the Whitefish Trail to connect around Whitefish Lake.
+Construction of the Whitefish Trail is scheduled to continue over the next five to ten years, working to provide the community with high-quality, easily-accessible recreation opportunities.
 The trail is under a permanent conservation easement, which adds value to the community by preserving these trails forever.
-For hikers, walkers, and bikers, this treasured trail system is an incredible community asset that is built to last.
+For recreationalists of all interests, this treasured trail system is an incredible community asset that is built to last.